-Years later, Agrippa became Octavian’s great military commander, winning the battles of Perusia, Naulochus, and Actium for him.
-Also, in 40 BC, though not a major battle, his victory over Mark Antony’s soldiers at Sipontum helped bring Antony to the bargaining table for the Treaty of Brundisium.
+In the following years, Agrippa led Octavian’s armies to victory in the battles of Perusia, Naulochus, and Actium.
+Also, in 40 BC, though not a major battle, his victory over Mark Antony’s soldiers at Sipontum was pivotal in helping bring Mark Antony to the bargaining table for the Treaty of Brundisium.

-In 34 BC, after having served as consul, he requested and took the lower position of aedile so that he could clean up the city of Rome; repairing aqueducts, building baths and hundreds of fountains.
-He oversaw the effort to clean the sewers and was only satisfied when he could personally sail through them, from the Forum down to the Tiber River.
+In 34 BC, Marcus Agrippa demonstrated how highly civic minded he was.
+After having served as consul, he requested from Octavian and took the lower position of aedile so that he could clean up the city of Rome; repairing aqueducts, building baths and hundreds of fountains.
+He oversaw the effort to clean the sewers and was only satisfied when he could personally sail through them from the Forum down to the Tiber River.
 Using his own money, he supplied the Roman people with olive oil, salt, and other foods; let them use the baths free of charge; and paid for their haircuts, men and women alike, for a year.

 In 27 BC, he built the original Pantheon which was later destroyed in a fire.
 The emperor Hadrian rebuilt it in 126 AD and had Agrippa’s name inscribed on the face of it; “M-AGRIPPA-L-COS-TERTIUM –FECIT” in Latin which translates to “Marcus Agrippa, son of Lucius, Consul for the third time, built this”.
 The Pantheon stands intact in Rome today as one of the most impressive and beautiful structures of these ancient times.